bayinfosys/bayinfosys.github.io/library/09-data-risks.md

+---
+layout: article
+title: "Security Risks in AI Systems with Public Access"
+description: "Publicly deployed AI systems introduce specific vulnerabilities.
+A breakdown of the key risks and what to do about them."
+keywords: ["ai security", "llm security", "prompt injection", "data risks", "chatbot security"]
+last_modified_at: 2024-11-01
+---

 # Security Risks in AI Systems with Public Access

 Modern AI systems deployed for public use (such as chatbots and generative AI services) bring immense value but also introduce significant **security risks** which must be addressed.